This programme can run as an online or classroom training

 (Available also for Customised Training by Duration, Venue & Fee)

-This programme takes the employees responsible for running the Accounts and Finance functions of the organisation through their core duties.
+This programme takes the employees responsible for running the Accounts and Finance functions of the organization through their core duties.
 They will be taken through the step-by-step process of performing each task.
 The core duties are:

 - Liaising with external auditor and others involved in matters of statutory regulations, including pension fund managers, the tax organisations, etc.